spacetelescope/mirage/docs/input_yaml_parameters.rst

 astrometric
 +++++++++++

 Name of the astrometric distortion reference file to use for including the effects of distortion in the simulated data.
 This file is used to translate input source locations between RA and Dec coordinates and pixel x and y coordinates, and vice versa.
-This file must be in asdf format and match that expected by the calibration pipeline. **ADD LINK HERE**
+This file must be in `asdf format and match that expected by the calibration pipeline <https://jwst-pipeline.readthedocs.io/en/stable/jwst/references_general/distortion_reffile.html#distortion-reference-file>`_.

 .. hint::
-	The collection of reference files associated with Mirage contains a library of distortion reference files that can be used.
+	The collection of :ref:`reference files <reference_files>` associated with Mirage contains a library of distortion reference files that can be used.

 ipc
 +++

 File containing the interpixel capacitance (IPC) kernel to apply to the simulated data in order to introduce IPC effects.
 After all simulated objects have been added to a count rate image, the image is convolved with the IPC kernel.
 The IPC file must be a fits file with the IPC kernel located in the first (rather than 0th) extension.
 Typical JWST IPC reference file kernels are a 3x3 array, but Mirage supports kernels of any odd-numbered size, as well as 4-dimensional kernels, where there is a separate 2-dimensional kernel for each pixel.
 In order to introduce, rather than remove, IPC effects, the kernel must be normalized and have a value in the central pixel which is less than 1.0.
 This is the inverse of the kernel used in the JWST calibration pipeline IPC removal step, where the central pixel has a value greater than 1.0, and negative values in surrounding pixels.
-For the simulator, the user can specify a calibration pipeline-formatted kernel file, and then set the **invertIPC** flag below to True, in which case the kernel will be inverted before using.
+For the simulator, the user can specify a `JWST calibration pipeline-formatted kernel file <https://jwst-pipeline.readthedocs.io/en/stable/jwst/ipc/reference_files.html>`_, and then set the **invertIPC** flag below to True, in which case the kernel will be inverted before using.

 .. hint::
-	The collection of reference files associated with Mirage contains a library of IPC kernel files that can be used.
+	The collection of :ref:`reference files <reference_files>` associated with Mirage contains a library of IPC kernel files that can be used.

 invertIPC
 +++++++++